welissonArley/Packages.MAUI/src/MauiDays/readme.md

             })
             .Build();

-await await MopupService.Instance.PushAsync(popup);
+await MopupService.Instance.PushAsync(popup);
 ```

-Below the month calendar, you will find a list of available options for the Day Selector popup and Month Selector popup:
+Below, you will find a list of available options for the Day Selector popup and Month Selector popup:

 - **SingleDaySelectorCalendarPopup:** the popup allows the user to select only one day.
 - **SingleMonthSelectorCalendarPopup:** popup with the option to select a single month.

-## Customizable properties for Calendar Mopups
+##### Customizable properties for Calendar Mopups

 - **Date:** allows you to set an initial date for the calendar.
 - **Culture:** allows you to set the calendar culture, which can affect the formatting of dates and the names of months and weekdays displayed in the calendar popups.